incountry/sdk-java/README.md

     protected Date createdAt;
     protected Date updatedAt;
 ```
-These properties can be accessed using getters, changed using getters (in builder style) for example:
+You can access all the properties using appropriate getters and setters, for example:

 ```java
 String key2 = record.getKey2();